Augusta-Richmond County Public Library System: 18th-century beginnings

 Augusta was founded in 1735 as part of the British colony of Georgia, and its library roots appear shortly thereafter.
 In 1750 the first Augusta Library was founded from 166 volumes donated to the colony by the Georgia Board in London.
 The books had been assembled in 1732 and carried across the sea on the ship The Charming Nancy to the newly formed colony.
-The first mention of a library board was mentioned in The Augusta Chronicle in 1789, when an article called for dues to be collected by subscribers to the library.
+The first mention of a library board was by The Augusta Chronicle in 1789, when an article called for dues to be collected by subscribers to the library.

 19th century

 In 1800 an editorial appeared in the Augusta Herald pondering the creation of a circulating library for the city of Augusta.
-By 1811 citizens in Augusta began to meet to discuss the possibility of running a subscription-based library at the cost of $10 per year.
+By 1811, citizens in Augusta began to meet to discuss the possibility of running a subscription-based library at the cost of $10 per year.
 In 1827 the Augusta Library Society was incorporated by the Senate and House of Representatives of Georgia in General Assembly.

 On January 27, 1848 the Young Men's Library Association of Augusta was formed with the goal of establishing a library and accompanying reading room with newspapers and periodicals.
 This library was also run as a subscription library at the cost of either $50 for a lifetime membership, or $5 per year.

 The Young Men's Library Association continued to run the library, but community support was not enough to fund the ever-growing library collection.
 A trust fund of $12,700 set up in 1853 had dwindled to $3,200 by 1871.
 In 1882 the library had to move to a smaller building, and by 1889 the evening news reported that the library was in "precarious condition".
 Luckily for the library, in 1897 the Georgia Library Association and the Georgia Library Commission were established in order to help promote and fund libraries in the state.
 At an annual meeting in 1899 there were voices of encouragement for a free public library for the City of Augusta, and interest throughout the community reached an all-time high.

 As Andrew Carnegie was funding libraries elsewhere across the United States, a committee was formed to petition him for funds to build a public library in Augusta, despite the mayor and city council not supporting his involvement.
 Carnegie agreed to donate $50,000 to fund the building of a library, on the condition the city council pay its upkeep costs of $5,000 per year.
 The city, unwilling to take the financial incentive of running a library for this price per year declined Carnegie's offer leading to a great divide in the city regarding the support or not of a public library.
-By 1905, public sentiment about a free library was mixed, as there was no clear indication whether or not a free library would be brought to the region.
+By 1905, public sentiment about a free library was mixed, as there was no clear indication as to whether one would be brought to the region.
 Public interest in the library subsequently lessened and funding became a bigger issue than before, forcing the library to close in 1906.